 Cumbria is consistently the most visited destination every year and it’s because of it’s sheer beauty and vast array of attractions.
 Dog friendly days out in Cumbria are so easy because of the miles of open countryside on your doorstep which includes lakes, streams, rivers and fields for your pet to run around in.

-Some of the most popular spots in Cumbria include Windermere, Troutbeck, Ullswater and Consiton.
+Some of the most popular dog days out in Cumbria include Windermere, Troutbeck, Ullswater and Consiton.
 This because these quaint villages all provide terrific rural escapes whilst still providing for your dog as well as you.

 We found it difficult to list all of the best dog friendly days out in Cumbria, so we manged to narrow it down to just 7: